nathanael-fijalkow/games_book/_sources/5_MDP/notations.md

 In the setting of MDPs it is technically convenient to encode regular objectives (Reachability, B&uuml;chi,\dots) by colours on **vertices** as opposed to edges.
 Hence, when discussing these objectives, we assume that the colouring function $\colouring$ has the type $\vertices \rightarrow \colours$.

+%TODO: REMARK ABOUT POSSIBLE REPRESENTATION WITH STOCHASTIC VERTICES

 > **Plays and strategies in MDPs**

+%however, one new important notion, the one of cylinder sets.
+A basic

+%having $\play$ as a prefix.

  The way in which a play is generated in an MDP is similar to games, but now encompasses a certain degree of randomness.
 There is a single player, say Eve, who controls all the vertices.
 Eve's interaction with the world described by an MDP is probabilistic.
 One reason is the stochasticity of the transition function, the other is the fact that in MDP settings, it is usually permitted for Eve to use randomised strategies.
 Formally, a randomised strategy is a function $\sigma : E^* \to \dist(A)$, which to each finite play assigns a probability distribution over actions.

  We typically shorten $\sigma(\play)(a)$ to $\sigma(a\mid \play)$.

 In this section, we will refer to randomised strategies simply as strategies.
 The strategies known from the game setting will be called  deterministic strategies.
 Formally, a deterministic strategy can be viewed as a special type of a randomised strategy which always selects a Dirac distribution over the edges.
 We shorten memoryless randomised/deterministic to MR and MD, respectively.

 Now a play in an MDP is produced as follows: in each step, when the finite play produced so far (i.e. the history of the game token's movement) is $\play$, Eve chooses an action $a$ randomly according to the distribution $\sigma(\play)$.
 Then, an edge outgoing from $\last(\play)$ is chosen randomly according to $\probTranFunc(\last(\play),a)$ and the token is pushed along the selected edge.
 As shown below, this intuitive process can be formalized by constructing a special probability space whose sample space consists of infinite plays in the MDP.